-A patient who repeatedly returns with unresolved complaints, or with symptoms that worsen or do not respond to treatment as expected, may signal a serious unsuspected medical condition.
-These ongoing health issues can also increase medico-legal risk.
+When a patient repeatedly returns with unresolved complaints, or with symptoms that worsen or do not respond to treatment as expected, it may signal a serious unsuspected medical condition.

-The CMPA reviewed 452 medico-legal cases that closed between 2007 and 2012 involving patients with repeat visits.
-These cases included a wide range of serious diagnoses.
+The CMPA reviewed 452 medical-legal cases closed between 2007 and 2012 involving patients with repeat visits.
 Family physicians, emergency physicians, surgeons, and medical specialists were all involved.

-Patients presented with clinical conditions ranging from the common to the unusual: extremity and spinal fractures after motor vehicle accidents or falls, appendicitis, myocardial infarction, cancer, abdominal aortic rupture, subarachnoid hemorrhage and stroke, sepsis, endocarditis, necrotizing fasciitis, and others.
+Patients presented with clinical conditions ranging from the common to the unusual, including: extremity and spinal fractures after motor vehicle accidents or falls, appendicitis, myocardial infarction, cancer, abdominal aortic rupture, subarachnoid hemorrhage and stroke, sepsis, endocarditis, and necrotizing fasciitis.

-Experienced physicians will recognize these conditions can be very difficult to diagnose during a single patient encounter.
-These cases also share a common theme of return visits without reassessment of the diagnosis.
-Often these patients' unresolved health issues are viewed as treatment failures rather than as diagnostic failures.
+Experienced physicians will recognize that these conditions can be difficult to diagnose during a single patient encounter.
+The cases also share a common theme of return visits without reassessment of the diagnosis.
+Often, patients' unresolved health issues were viewed as treatment failures rather than diagnostic failures.

 Revisit the history and physical examination

-Delays in diagnosis can be related to an atypical presentation or to the variable progression of the disease, and many conditions must progress to where symptoms and signs suggest the diagnosis or the need for further investigation.
+Delays in diagnosis can be related to an atypical presentation or to the variable progression of the disease.
+Many conditions must progress to a stage where symptoms and signs suggest a diagnosis or the need for further investigation.
 Because symptoms can evolve over time, careful history-taking and documentation are crucial.

-When a patient returns for a medical visit, it is important that the physician be vigilant in considering if the patient's overall appearance, vital signs, and physical examination raise any red flags.
-Failure to do vital signs when appropriate, continuing abnormalities, or worsening vital signs, figure prominently in many medico-legal cases.
-Experienced clinicians recognize that abnormal vital signs can signal more serious illnesses, but also that normal vital signs do not necessarily rule these out.
+When a patient returns for a medical visit, it is important to be vigilant in assessing whether the patient's overall appearance, vital signs, or physical examination raise any red flags.
+Failure to assess vital signs when appropriate, continuing abnormalities, or worsening vital signs figure prominently in many medical-legal cases.
+Experienced physicians recognize that abnormal vital signs can signal more serious illnesses, but also that normal vital signs do not necessarily rule illness out.